 Like Pop Warner and Jersey Week, love bug seasons are seemingly unexplainable natural phenomenons that’s spoken of in hushed whispers among Walt Disney World fans.
 No one likes the annual infestations, but we don’t want to anger our new insect overlords that the ‘it’s tough to be a bug’ documentary at Animal Kingdom warned us about.

+The awful 2019 lovebug season is actually what originally inspired this post.
 In Epcot, love bugs were swarming everywhere, but a harmless irritant.
 That is, until a pair flew at my mouth while I was eating poutine fries.
 No person or pest gets between me and my poutine.
 Enough is enough.
 No more whispering–it’s time for a proverbial yell.

 Kidding aside, there are a lot of myths about lovebugs.
 Despite having ample experience with the insects over the years, the entirety of my knowledge prior to researching them out of curiosity (which in turn led to this blog post) consisted of people on social media asking, “what’s up with all of the bugs at Walt Disney World right now?!” and locals giving their answers.